awslabs/aws-sdk-python/dev-guide/data-protection.md

-# Data protection in experimental Amazon Bedrock Runtime client for Python<a name="data-protection"></a>
+# Data protection in the experimental Amazon Bedrock Runtime client for Python<a name="data-protection"></a>

 The AWS [shared responsibility model](https://aws.amazon.com/compliance/shared-responsibility-model/) applies to data protection in experimental Amazon Bedrock Runtime client for Python\.
 As described in this model, AWS is responsible for protecting the global infrastructure that runs all of the AWS Cloud\.
 You are responsible for maintaining control over your content that is hosted on this infrastructure\.
 You are also responsible for the security configuration and management tasks for the AWS services that you use\.
 For more information about data privacy, see the [Data Privacy FAQ](https://aws.amazon.com/compliance/data-privacy-faq/)\.
 For information about data protection in Europe, see the [AWS Shared Responsibility Model and GDPR](https://aws.amazon.com/blogs/security/the-aws-shared-responsibility-model-and-gdpr/) blog post on the *AWS Security Blog*\.